 During the semester, you have learner access to the course.
-This allows you to review the course content as well as complete the quizzes.
+This allows you to review the course content and take the quizzes.
 The day after a semester ends, you receive read-only access to the course.
-This means you can still review the course content as often as you like, but you cannot complete any quizzes.
-(Completed quizzes is how course completion is measured.
-See Course Completion.)
+With read-only access, you can review the course content, but you cannot take any quizzes.
 You maintain read-only access to the course for one year from the course/semester start date.
 After one year, the course is deactivated, and you no longer have access to it.
 To access a course after it has been deactivated, you must re-enroll in the course.

 You have 17 weeks to complete the course, which consists of 15 modules.
-To successfully complete the course, you must complete all 15 quizzes within the course/semester start and end dates.
-You have unlimited attempts, and you are responsible for ensuring all quizzes are completed and successfully submitted.
-Once you successfully complete the course (by completing all 15 quizzes), you are awarded a Course Completion Badge, which is issued within 14 business days after the course/semester end date.
+To successfully complete the course, you must take all 15 quizzes within the course/semester start and end dates.
+There is no minimum grade requirement to pass a quiz and you have unlimited attempts.
+Once you successfully complete the course, you are awarded a Course Completion Badge, which is issued within 14 business days after the course/semester ends.

 In the course, you are exposed to a variety of content.
 You cannot presume the instructor agrees with all points of any reading, video, or podcast the instructor has not authored or created.

-To earn the Certificate of Biblical Studies, you must complete the following four courses:
+To earn the Certificate in Biblical Studies, you must complete the following four courses: